grey-cat-1908/website/content/blog/1d-collisions/index.md

 ## Note

-* Please be aware that the project is distributed under the MIT license.
-However, if you decide to use it as the basis of your project, it would be advisable to contact me first.
+* If you decide to use this project as the basis of your project, it would be advisable to [contact me](https://arbuz.icu/mail) first.

 [^1]: Galperin G. A., ["PLAYING POOL WITH π (THE NUMBER π FROM A BILLIARD POINT OF VIEW)"](http://rcd.ics.org.ru/RD2003v008n04ABEH000252/), Regular and Chaotic Dynamics, 2003, Volume 8, Number 4, pp. 375-394 DOI: [10.1070/RD2003v008n04ABEH000252](http://rcd.ics.org.ru/RD2003v008n04ABEH000252/)